TeamJM/journeymap-docs/docs/en/Server Docs/Endpoints/waypoint.md

 ## **Waypoints**

 The External Waypoint Packet Listener is a feature that allows the server to send waypoints to the client.
 This is useful for server admins who want to provide waypoints to players without requiring an addon mod.

-The waypoints are stored in the world's waypoint directory which is <code>./minecraft/journeymap/data/mp/{worldname}/waypoints</code>, and are sent to the client whenever the server wants the user to see them.
-The waypoints are not editable by the player, but they can be deleted if the origin for the waypoint is 'external'.
-The waypoints are not persistent, so they will not be saved to the client's config file.

 ## **Examples**